S2AUlendo/HeatCompensation-Docs/Dyndrite/LayerCallback.md

  4. Open the newly created text document and place the path of the callback function and save the file

+> {: .note }
   Note that custom callbacks located in the UlendoHC installation folder will be overwritten when new versions of the plugin are installed.

 ## Using the callback to optimize parts:
  1. Import the part, and configure your optimization and slicing parameters